J-Mojica/Small-World/README.md

 # Small-World
-Small world is a Java program that constructs a graph where each vertex is an actor.
+[Small World](/SmallWorld.java) is a Java program that constructs a graph where each vertex is an actor.
 If any two actors have worked in a common movie, then an edge is built between them.
-Once the graph is fully constructed then it allows you to do queries by giving two indexes that represent two actors.
+Once the graph is fully constructed then it allows you to do queries by giving two indices that represent two actors.
 It will perform breadth-first search to find the shortest path between those two actors.
 If a path exists between these two actors, it will print the distance and the chain of movies and actors that connect them together.